mick3ymouse/PARCO-Computing-2026-243976/README.md

 **STEP 2: TUNING (OPTIONAL for default dataset)**

-Description: Analyzes the timing data from Step 3.1 to identify the optimal chunk_size for each matrix.
+Description: Analyzes the timing data from Step 1 to identify the optimal chunk_size for each matrix.
-NOTE: Since "best_configs.csv" is already provided, run this only if you want to re-calibrate the optimal parameters for your specific hardware
+NOTE: Since "best_configs.csv" is already provided, run this only if you want to recalculate the optimal parameters.

-cmd: `python3 tuning.py`
+cmd: `python3 scripts/tuning.py`

 Output:
 -Updates the "best_configs.csv" file in "results/".